Qingyuan-Jiang/iros2024_poseForecasting/README.md

 # iros2024_poseForecasting
 Map-Aware Human Pose Prediction for Robot Follow-Ahead

-To run the minimum code, go into minimum_code directory:
+To run the minimum code, clone the repository and go into the repository directory:

 ```
-cd minimum_code
+cd iros2024_poseForecasting
 ```

-Install the requirements by:
+Install the requirements by running:

 ```
 pip install -r requirements.txt